vin9381-triv/Sentiment-Analysis/README.md

 4. **Manually Installing pygooglenews**:

-   If pip command does not work and you have to install the `pygooglenews` package and its dependencies, you can follow these steps:
+   If the pip command does not work, and you have to install the `pygooglenews` package and its dependencies, you can follow these steps:

    ```bash
    curl -O https://files.pythonhosted.org/packages/3f/d5/695ef6cd1da80e090534562ba354bc72876438ae91d3693d6bd2afc947df/pygooglenews-0.1.2.tar.gz